Gagravarr/VorbisJava/README.txt

      versions, comments, bitrates, channels and audio rates, codebooks and file length

+  org.gagravarr.opus.tools.OpusInfoTool
+     Prints summary information on the contents of a Opus file, including versions, comments, channels and audio rates and file length

   org.gagravarr.skeleton.tools.SkeletonInfoTool
      Prints information on a skeleton-described ogg file, reporting on a per-bone basis about the streams described and their metadata